CLescure/PubMedExt/README.md

 appear in few abstracts, but close to the query.

 It will also be necessary to check if PubMed has some kind of **anti-spam firewall** that might prevent us from using PyMed too much.
+In any case, it could also be interesting to adapt the code so that it supports queries with several genes (or at least one gene with its aliases) and returns an aggregated dictionary of associated genes and cancer types.

 ## Long-term

-In the long-term, it could be interesting to test how **Machine and Deep Learning** techniques perform for our task.
+In the long-term, it could be interesting to test how **Machine and Deep Learning** techniques such as BERT perform for our task.
 Recurrent Neural Networks and Attention Networks are especially popular for NLP tasks, and could for example check whether a gene mentioned in an abstract is associated to the query in a deeper way than just a co-occurence.

-**Word embedding** techniques could also be interesting to use to embed genes and find actual relations and clusters that relate them.
+**Word embedding** techniques such as GloVe or word2vec could also be interesting to use to embed genes and find actual relations and clusters that relate them.